thomas-xza/postcode_calc/README.md

 ##  TESTS

-Admittedly, all tests were done by eye, following the console, as after reading through Douglas Crockford's book, then reading through the Vue.js documentation, then beginning with experimenting, there wasn't alot of time left to read over how the 'Jest' testing library works, to write unit tests.
-I also have not figured out how to split Javascript functions across files and still have them compatible with Vue.
+Due to the simplicity of the web app, there are only integration tests.
+Debuggin was done by eye, following the console, as after reading through Douglas Crockford's book, then reading through the Vue.js documentation, then beginning with experimenting, there wasn't alot of time left to read over how the 'Jest' testing library works, to write unit tests.
+I had not figured out how to split Javascript functions across files and still have them compatible with Vue.
+I subsequently abandoned Vue in favor of React, so I don't regret saving time here.